Bacon and Tomato Guacamole

 While a classic guacamole is a worthy dip on its own, crispy bacon and chipotles in adobo sauce add a subtle smoky flavor to the mix here.
 Try this guac on some breakfast nachos for the ultimate hangover cure.

 What to buy: Look for avocados that give slightly when pressed but are not completely soft.
 We used Hass avocados.

-1/4 cup coarsely chopped fresh cilantro, plus more for garnish
+- 1/4 cup coarsely chopped fresh cilantro, plus more for garnish

-2 tablespoons freshly squeezed lime juice (from about 2 medium limes), plus more as needed
+- 2 tablespoons freshly squeezed lime juice (from about 2 medium limes), plus more as needed

-1 tablespoon minced chipotles in adobo sauce
+- 1 tablespoon minced chipotles in adobo sauce

-1 teaspoonkosher salt, plus more as needed
+- 1 teaspoon kosher salt, plus more as needed

 - 1Scoop the flesh from the avocados into a large bowl.
 Mash with the back of a large fork or a potato masher to make a chunky paste.